Hypolymer/Alma_Borrowing_Request_Sender/README.md

 https://github.com/Hypolymer/Alma_Borrowing_Request_Sender/wiki

 This Server Addon was developed by:
-- Bill Jones (SUNY Geneseo)
+- Bill Jones (SUNY Geneseo) jonesw@geneseo.edu
-- Tim Jackson (SUNY Libraries Shared Services)
+- Tim Jackson (SUNY Libraries Shared Services) Timothy.Jackson@suny.edu
-- Angela Persico (University at Albany)
+- Angela Persico (University at Albany) apersico@albany.edu

 A few details about the ILLiad Addon:
 - The purpose of this Addon is to send Borrowing requests from ILLiad to Alma, and Hold requests for owned items